 Learning is not a passive process.
 Students are not sponges for facts.
 Teachers cannot assume they will have each pupil’s full attention simply by standing in the front of the room and talking.
-Injecting exciting visuals and interactive elements within a lesson is a step in the right direction, but to be an effective teacher, you need to help your kids take ownership of their learning.
-Below, learn about four time-tested tips that will help you empower your students Below, learn about four time-tested tips that will help you empower your students to take ownership of their learning and be significantly more engaged during instruction with Nearpod.
+Injecting exciting visuals and interactive elements within a lesson is a step in the right direction, but to be an effective teacher, you need to help your kids take ownership of their learning through student autonomy.
+Below, learn about four time-tested tips that will help you empower your students to take ownership of their learning and be significantly more engaged during instruction with Nearpod.

 1. Provide meaningful choices

 It’s unlikely that, given the option, most students would ever choose to learn trigonometry or take a test on animal classifications.
 All teachers have standards and skills they need to teach, but that doesn’t mean you can’t provide truly meaningful choices to your students along the way!
-Here are some ideas for choices students can make during your units:
+Here are some ideas for student choice you can suggest during your units for student ownership strategies:

 2. Establish clear learning objectives